nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Communication is integral, not additive, to architecture — because it clarifies thinking, enables collaboration and supports scale.

 This document encourages UXA practitioners to communicate — by providing guidelines for efficient, consistent and memorable material.
+Practitioners are expected to be familiar with UX concepts, that are only explained here when then have a specialized meaning in architecture.
+This document is thus a reference handbook: it inventories UXA conventions and parameters, but doesn't explain nor justify them.

 <!-- quick and easy for the author, consistent and memorable for the reader -->

-It's relevant for reference material, like best practices, and pedagogical material, like trainings.
+This document is relevant for reference material, like best practices, and pedagogical material, like trainings.
 It's not relevant for pitching, marketing nor UI copywriting.
 <!-- in presentation decks, folioed documents, wiki pages, or printed posters -->

 <!--BREAK-->